Airbnb-Price-Prediction-with-311-Data/Price-prediction/README.md

 ## Visualisations

-* Differrent visualisations on the processed datasets along with the enclosed code can be found in their respective directories.
+* Navigate to the visualisations directory to find the different visualisations on the processed datasets along with the scripts for the same.
 * Tableau was also used to perform few visualisations on the Airbnb dataset.

 ## Data Integration